-Pre-workout snacks should be consumed about 30 minutes before your workout.
+Pre-workout snacks or meals should be consumed about 30 minutes to three hours before your workout.
 A good snack should consist mostly of carbohydrates, as carbs provide you with energy, speed, stamina and concentration to ensure you have a good sweat session.
 Aim for easily digestible foods to avoid a sluggish feeling that will only make you want to cut your workout short.
 Examples of quick and easy pre-workout snacks are:

 - Carrot Cake Energy Bites

 - Overnight Oats with Raspberry and Cherry Chia Jam

 A post-workout snack or meal should be focused on protein to repair the muscle tissue you broke down during the workout and carbs to promote a quick recovery.
 This post-workout food should be consumed within an hour of finishing at the gym.
 Enjoying fruits and vegetables post workout will help rehydrate you and replenish lost electrolytes.
 Here are some other examples of protein-packed post-workout snacks and meals:

 You lose a lot of micronutrients in your sweat.
 It’s important to stay hydrated throughout the day and during your workout.
 Taking small sips every so often will help avoid bloating while keeping you hydrated.
 Try to drink at least 16 ounces of water within 30 minutes of leaving the gym to replace all the liquid you sweat out.

 Water is the best choice for most athletes, but sports drinks containing electrolytes and carbohydrates have been proven beneficial to athletes performing high-intensity workouts lasting more than an hour, especially in the summertime.
 Here are some of the most common nutrients lost during a workout and ways to get them back into your system: